spwx/flashcards/log.rst

 Finally finished moving all my database functions in to a DB class.
 This way they can all share the same database connection.

-Now on to more testing
+Now on to more testing!

 2017-11-11